-It is the policy of the Ventura County District Attorney's Office that all investigators and other designated members be trained to provide emergency medical aid and to facilitate an emergency medical response.
+It is the policy of the Ventura County District Attorney's Office that all investigators be trained to provide emergency medical aid and to facilitate an emergency medical response.

-414.3 FIRST RESPONDING MEMBER RESPONSIBILITIES
+415.3 FIRST RESPONDING MEMBER RESPONSIBILITIES

 Whenever practicable, members should take appropriate steps to provide initial medical aid (e.g., first aid, CPR, use of an automated external defibrillator (AED)) in accordance with their training and current certification levels.
 This should be done for those in need of immediate care and only when the member can safely do so.